MarkPearlCoZa/Blog_General/_posts/2016-10-17-Mob-Etiquette.md

 Different people may have different ideas on how to solve or implement something.
 That's a good thing and one of the reasons why mob programming is so effective.
 Be aware of the level of conflict in the mob.
 Too

+#### Dominating Navigator

+When you're mob programming with the same navigator the whole time